Racopokemon/ImageSort/README.md

 * Add some nice images or even a video to this readme!

 ## Legacy / low prio ideas
+* Advanced undo in the gallery?
+    * Keep a history not only of deletion steps, but also for every image changing its category!
+(Also store, which filter was applied?)
+    * Also allow redo steps
+    * low prio
 * Add a shortcut to quit *and move to the next folder*?!
 I need that right now
 * Improvements
   * Constantly find the first images of the other categories and buffer them, so that cycling through the categories is a bit better than *this* right now